electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

     :alt: The Spikey system
     :width: 400px

-    In (a) Microphotograph of the Spikey neuromorphic chip.
-    In (b) Photograph of the Spikey neuromorphic system.
+    A photograph of the Spikey neuromorphic chip (a) and system (b), respectively.
-    The Spikey chip is covered by a black seal.
+    In (b) the Spikey chip is covered by a black seal.
     Adapted from [Pfeil2013]_.

 The Spikey chip is fabricated in a 180nm CMOS process with die size :math:`5\,mm \times 5\,mm`.
 While the communication to the host computer is mostly established by digital circuits, the spiking neural network is mostly implemented with analog circuits.
-Compared to biological real-time networks on Spikey chips are accelerated, because time constants on the chip are approximately :math:`10^4` times smaller than in biology.
+Compared to biological real-time, networks on the Spikey chip are accelerated, because time constants on the chip are approximately :math:`10^4` times smaller than in biology.
 Each neuron and synapse has its physical implementation on the chip.
 The total number of 384 neurons are split into two blocks of 192 neurons with 256 synapses each.
 Each line of synapses in these blocks, i.e. 192 synapses, is driven by a *line driver*